 Did you know that, while your website is loading content, every second of blank page = 1000 points deducted on the Speed Index?
 During an A/B test, it’s inevitable that a website will take longer to display.
 We spoke with independent web performance expert Jean-Pierre Vincent, who highlighted that, even though these tests are often necessary and beneficial to marketing, they ought to be handled with care because of their impact on loading times.

-Have you tried to measure the speed of your website with Test My Site?
+Have you ever tried to measure your site speed with Google Test My Site?

 What Content Management System (CMS) should you choose to guarantee the optimum load time for your website’s pages?
 Salesforce Commerce Cloud, Prestashop, WooCommerce, Magento, WordPress, Hybris, or a home-made platform...
 Looking beyond what each promises to bring, is there such a thing as the perfect CMS when it comes to speed?